Be a Part of Something That Lets You Grow

 The Department of Plant Science and Landscape Architecture (PSLA) not only prepares future leaders but also helps you grow and build your future.
 As a department, we are committed to fostering an inclusive environment where all students can thrive.
 Our students learn from committed educators and mentors in some of the most cutting-edge areas like cannabis horticulture, urban landscape design, and more.
 Together we're working towards a more sustainable future by exploring and expanding knowledge in plant science and the planning, design, and management of diverse landscapes.
 We prepare our students to meet local and global challenges by harnessing the research, education, and outreach excellence of Connecticut's flagship university.

 Our department offers two Bachelor of Science Degrees, a 2-year Associate of Applied Science Degree, and seven minors.
-We also offer qualified students with a B.S. or B.A. degree (or equivalent) the opportunity to obtain the degrees of Master of Science (M.S.) and Doctor of Philosophy (Ph.D.).
+We also offer qualified students with a BS or BA degree (or equivalent) the opportunity to obtain the degrees of Master of Science (MS) and Doctor of Philosophy (PhD).
 We are dedicated to preparing the next generation of leaders in the fields of plant science and landscape architecture.
 We focus on the interaction of plants, soils, and the use of land for the mutual benefit of people and sustainable environments.
 Our programs emphasize experiential learning which gives students internship and research opportunities with our faulty, labs, extension services, and research farm.
 Our goal is to help students thrive and acquire knowledge that puts them on a path to successful careers.

-Bachelor of Science Degrees
+Bachelor of Science in Landscape Architecture

-Sustainable Plant and Soil Systems
+Bachelor of Science in Sustainable Plant and Soil Systems

 The Sustainable Plant and Soil Systems major offers concentrations in Environmental Horticulture, Sustainable Agriculture, and Turfgrass Science.
-The program focuses on the science and practices associated with sustainable plant production and use within managed systems.
+Our program focuses on the science and practices associated with sustainable plant production and use within managed systems.
 If you're someone who loves plants, wants to learn about plant development, production, and management, and has an interest in reducing environmental impacts on our planet, this is the major for you.
 Across all concentrations, students benefit from enhanced interaction with faculty through small classes and personalized advising and have the opportunity to gain real-world experience through internships and research.

 Associate of Applied Science in Plant Science